20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 10 – Go dolphin watching

-Dolphin tours are offered in the Algarve from March to November, although the best months to spot dolphins are from June to September.
+Dolphin watching tours in Albufeira are offered from March to November, although the best months to spot dolphins are from June to September.

 A tour costs an average of € 35 and takes between 1 and 3 hours.
 Children usually pay a lower price.
-Most of the dolphin tours depart from the Albufeira Marina, and I highly recommend that you book your tour in advance here.
+Most of the dolphin tours depart from the Albufeira Marina, and I highly recommend booking your tour in advance here.

 a Short-Beaked Common Dolphin swimming on the coast of Albufeira